KaoutharBousbaa1/Marketing-Email-Health-Dashboard/README.md

 This repository contains the analysis scripts and CSV data used for the LO email health audit.

-## Can my teammate run this after cloning?
-Yes.
-If they have Python 3.10+ and internet access, they can run everything from this folder.

 ## 1) Setup (one time)